pveverka/docker_rstudio/README.md

 ## Updating
 You can update this yourself!
 Here's the steps:

-* Modify this dockerfile as needed
+* Modify the dockerfile or the Rscript as needed.
 * Test it locally: `docker build .` from the top level directory.
 * Push the dockerfile to github
 * Let docker hub build.
 You can see this here: https://hub.docker.com/r/finmason/docker_rstudio/builds/